ardakoculu/DSA210_Term_Project/README.md

    - aligning house sale dates with the Seattle regional housing price index,
    - merging the regional index into the house-level dataset to account for market trends.
 5. Save the cleaned and processed dataset in a `/data` folder for EDA, hypothesis testing and modeling.

 ---

-## 6. Methodology

-The project will follow the standard data science pipeline:

-1.  **Data Cleaning and Preparation:** The raw dataset will be loaded, inspected for missing values and outliers, and cleaned.
-New features, such as `TotalBath`, will be engineered to better capture the data's underlying patterns.
-2.  **Exploratory Data Analysis (EDA):** I will use descriptive statistics and visualizations (scatter plots, histograms, heatmaps) to explore the relationships between variables, particularly how `BedroomAbvGr` and the newly created `TotalBath` correlate with `SalePrice`.
-3.  **Hypothesis Testing:** A formal statistical test (such as a t-test or ANOVA) will be conducted to determine if the observed differences in house prices across different numbers of bedrooms and bathrooms are statistically significant.
-4.  **Machine Learning Modeling:** A multiple linear regression model will be trained to predict `SalePrice` based on the number of bedrooms, bathrooms, and other relevant features.
-The model's performance will be evaluated using metrics like R-squared and Mean Squared Error.

----